tehis/tic-toc-toe/README.md

 This project was bootstrapped with Create React App.

-This application is the popular game tic-toc-toe using reactjs-css-html
+These codes belongs to the popular game tic-toc-toe